Class of 2024

 Katherine Hill is an Applied and Computational Mathematics and Statistics (ACMS) major, and a Theology and Data Science minor.
 Her astrophysics research consists of studying and observing cataclysmic variable stars and under the guidance of Dr. Peter Garnivich and Colin Littlefield.
 She is also interested in astrostatistics.
 She is a member of Army ROTC, the treasurer for Notre Dame Right to Life, and the spirit commissioner for Flaherty Hall (go bears!).
 After graduation, Katherine plans to continue doing research wherever her interests lead her and spreading her passion for astronomy to future generations.

-Eva Homberger is a Mechanical Engineering major with a minor in Energy Studies.
-She currently works as a lab assistant in Dr. Peter Burns’ research group in the Actinide Laboratories, where she studies the properties of uranyl peroxide cage clusters.
+Eva Homberger is studying Mechanical Engineering with a minor in Energy Studies.
 Passionate about mitigating climate change, Eva plans to pursue a career in sustainable energy and work to facilitate rapid global transition to net zero carbon emissions.
-On campus, Eva is already pursuing her interest in energy as a member of the Core Student Energy Board and representative for Notre Dame at a recently formed Student Energy Consortium, as well as through her energy-related research in the Burns group.
-In addition, she is an active member of Engineers Without Borders, Ballet Club, and the Notre Dame Dance Company.
-After graduation, Eva plans to attend graduate school, hopefully abroad, to further her studies in sustainable energy and approach climate change mitigation from a global perspective.
+In line with this goal, Eva worked as a lab assistant in Dr. Peter Burns’ research group in the Actinide Laboratories from 2021-2023, where she studied the properties of uranyl peroxide cage clusters.
+In summer 2022, Eva had the opportunity to do a DAAD RISE research internship in Ingolstadt, Germany, where she studied solar thermal collectors.
+Most recently, Eva completed a Summer Undergraduate Laboratory Internship (SULI) at Idaho National Laboratory (INL), where she worked with the Experiment Engineering group at the Advanced Test Reactor.
+She will continue her internship with INL remotely for her senior year at Notre Dame.
+On campus, Eva is pursuing her interest in energy as a member of the Core Student Energy Board and has served as Sustainability Commissioner for Cavanaugh Hall.
+In addition, she dances with the Ballet Club and the Notre Dame Dance Company.
+After graduation, Eva will likely attend graduate school, possibly abroad, to further her studies in sustainable energy and approach climate change mitigation from a global perspective.

-Anastasia Matuszak is double-majoring in Studio Art and Psychology.
+Anastasia Matuszak is double-majoring in Studio Art and Psychology, with minors in Theology and Data Science.
 She is interested in exploring art and art therapy, specifically how artistic symbolism and expression relate to mental health and happiness.
 Anastasia hopes to research art as a topic of cultural, personal, and religious significance, as well as a means of communication and treatment during therapy, especially for children with disabilities or mental illnesses.
-On campus, Anastasia is part of Right to Life ND and served as Director of Spirituality during the spring semester of her first year.
-She also dances in Ballet Folklórico Azúl y Oro (BFAYO) and is a member of Mustard Creative Writing Club, Ukrainian Society of ND, and Active Minds ND.
-Starting sophomore year she will be working on campus as a God and the Good Life fellow and dialogue leader.
+On campus, Anastasia is part of Right to Life ND and served as Director of Spirituality during the spring semester of her first year, and the Divine Mercy Apostolate commissioner her second year.
+She is the Social Media Manager for the Ukrainian Society of ND, and dances in Ballet Folklórico Azúl y Oro (BFAYO).
+She works as a God and the Good Life fellow and dialogue leader, as well as a cataloging assistant at the Visual Resources Center.
+Her post-graduation plans include the ACE program at Notre Dame and graduate school for art therapy.

 Richard McManus is an Electrical Engineering major intending to minor in Innovation and Entrepreneurship.
 Richard’s passion for solving problems led him to catch entrepreneur fever.
 He is actively involved with IDEA Center, both coaching student startups and running his own venture, Mound Power, a baseball technology company aiming to equip pitchers of all levels with the tools they need reduce injuries while continuing to increase performance.
 Richard has competed in numerous venture competitions across the country and was chosen to represent Notre Dame in the 2021 ACC Inventure Prize Competition.
 This summer, Richard will be attending the IDEA Center’s Race to Revenue Internship with the goal of launching his company from South Bend.
 Richard is excited about the near endless possibilities nanotechnology opens and intends to research nanotechnology through NDnano in the future.